MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/uploading-and-publishing-entity-data-to-a-data-source.md

 > [!NOTE]
 >  If you want to upload and publish your entity data to a data source without geocoding the data, select **Publish without geocoding** when you upload the data.
 When you choose this option, the data is published to the data source in one step.

- When you upload entity data to the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)], the location information is geocoded or reverse-geocoded depending on the location information you provide.
+ When you upload entity data to the Bing Maps Dev Center, the location information is geocoded or reverse-geocoded depending on the location information you provide.
 You can determine if an entity is geocode by what fields you specify.
 For each entity, if you:

 -   **Want to geocode (compute latitude and longitude values from) the address data**, then provide complete address information and **do not provide latitude and longitude values**.
 During the upload process, the address properties (AddressLine, Locality, AdminDistrict, PostalCode, CountryRegion) are used to compute the latitude and longitude values.
 The address information is not changed.